If you have a question to ask or an idea to share, come and participate in the Adobe Photoshop beta community. We'd love to hear from you!

 Currently, Photoshop on the web beta supports — PNG, JPEG, PSD, PSDC, TIFF, and HEIC.
 For details, see Supported file types | Photoshop on the web.

-Currently, Photoshop on the web beta is live for non-mobile web browsers only.
-For iPad, we recommend you try out Photoshop on the iPad if you haven't already, which is included in your Creative Cloud subscription!
+You can currently edit in Photoshop on the web beta on non-mobile web browsers only.
+You can view and comment using a mobile web browser.
+For iPad, we recommend you try Photoshop on the iPad, which is included in your Creative Cloud subscription.
 Download Photoshop on the iPad from the App Store.

 Cloud documents are Adobe's new cloud-native document file type that can be accessed online or offline directly from within Photoshop applications.
 To learn more, see Photoshop cloud documents | Common questions.